vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 }
 ```

-### Generative Summarization Grounded in Data

-If you'd like to use "Grounded Generation" -- <Config v="names.product"/>'s
-groundbreaking way of producing generative summaries on top of your own data --
-you can submit a `SummarizationRequest` alongside your query.
-This produces a
-summary that atttempts to answer the end-user's question, citing the results
-as references.
+#### Summarization Request Example

 The format of the summary request is as follows:

 ```protobuf
 message SummarizationRequest {